 To help protect your identity, use a strong password that includes symbols, numbers and upper and lower case letters.
 If you have a hard time making up a strong password, try using a mnemonic device.
 For example, “I was born at New York Mercy Hospital in 1975” becomes “Iwb@NYMHi1975.”

-One of the biggest mistakes people make online besides using an ineffective password is using the same ineffective password for all their online accounts.
+One of the biggest mistakes people make online (besides using an ineffective password) is using the same ineffective password for all their online accounts.
 If your email password is the same as your banking password, which is also the same as your Facebook password, you’ve got a problem.
 By cracking just one account, an identity thief could gain access to all your sensitive data.

-Avoid spam email and suspicious Internet apps.
+Avoid spam email and suspicious Internet apps

 A 2009 report from Internet security company Symantec revealed that more than 90 percent of all email is spam.
 It may seem like a shocking statistic, but the only thing it really proves is just how committed Internet criminals are to scamming their victims.
 That’s why it’s particularly important to be careful about what email attachments you open.
 When in doubt, just delete.

-If you receive an email from your bank asking for user name or password information, take a step back.
+If you receive an email from your bank asking for your user name or password information, take a step back.
 As a rule, organizations won’t ask for your account information or passwords through email.
-If you have doubts about an email’s authenticity, call your financial institution and confirm the email directly.
+If you have doubts about an email’s authenticity, you should call your financial institution and confirm the email directly.

 Similarly, you should avoid suspicious-looking applications online.
 Whether on your phone or through a social networking website like Facebook, third-party applications can often hide destructive worms and other info-grabbing computer viruses.
 This article offers some additional advice on downloading and using third-party apps safely.

-Monitor your data online and offline.
+Monitor your data online and offline

 Sometimes, identity theft goes unnoticed for months, or even years, because victims aren’t aware of the crime.
 By the time they discover they’ve been attacked, it’s too late, and their credit and reputation are in ruins.
 That’s why it’s important to stay on top of identity theft by monitoring your name online.